kubewarden/docs/src/architecture.md

 ### Default Policy Server

-On a fresh new cluster, the Kubewarden components defined are its Custom Resources, the `kubewarden-controller` Deployment and a default `PolicyServer`.
+On a fresh new cluster, the Kubewarden components defined are its Custom Resource Definitions, the `kubewarden-controller` Deployment and a `PolicyServer` Custom Resource named `default`.

 ![Defining the first ClusterAdmissionPolicy resource](/images/architecture_sequence_01.png)

-`kubewarden-controller` notices the default `PolicyServer` resource and, as a result of that, it initializes the `policy-server` component.
+`kubewarden-controller` notices the default `PolicyServer` resource and, as a result of that, it creates a Deployment of the `policy-server` component.

 As stated above, Kubewarden works as a Kubernetes Admission Webhook.
 Kubernetes dictates that all the Webhook endpoints must be secured with TLS.
 `kubewarden-controller` takes care of setting up this secure communication